 - Embrace and enact environmental sustainability as a core value.

-- Governing committees and boards with responsibilities relevant to sustainability will continue to align the college with the guidelines expressed in the Statement on Sustainability.
+- Governing committees and boards with responsibilities relevant to sustainability will continue to align the University with the guidelines expressed in the Statement on Sustainability.

 - Environmental sustainability will be developed as a valued theme in Calvin's educational framework, scholarly agenda, and operational practices.